nghminh163/t430-macos/README.md

 ## Important info

 * Don't put any kexts in S/L/E, Clover will load them automatically.
 If you have some already, delete them and rebuild your cache before rebooting.

+* If you have a model with the 1366x768 display, make sure to set `ig-platform-id` in `config.boot` to `0x01660003`.

+* Don't forget to generate your own SMBIOS values!